pangpang20/docs.getdbt.com/website/docs/reference/snapshot-configs.md

 <VersionBlock lastVersion="1.8">

-1. Defined in YAML files using a `config` [resource property](/reference/model-properties), typically in your [snapshots directory](/reference/project-configs/snapshot-paths) (available in [Versionless](/docs/dbt-versions/versionless-cloud) or and dbt Core v1.9 and higher).
+1. Defined in a YAML file using a `config` [resource property](/reference/model-properties), typically in your [snapshots directory](/reference/project-configs/snapshot-paths) (available in [Versionless](/docs/dbt-versions/versionless-cloud) or and dbt Core v1.9 and higher).
+The latest snapshot YAML syntax provides faster and more efficient management.
-2. Using a `config` block within a snapshot defined in Jinja SQL
+2. Using a `config` block within a snapshot defined in Jinja SQL.
 3. From the `dbt_project.yml` file, under the `snapshots:` key.
 To apply a configuration to a snapshot, or directory of snapshots, define the resource path as nested dictionary keys.

-Note that in Versionless and dbt v1.9 and later, snapshots are defined in an updated syntax using a YAML file within your `snapshots/` directory (as defined by the [`snapshot-paths` config](/reference/project-configs/snapshot-paths)).
-For faster and more efficient management, consider the updated snapshot YAML syntax, [available in Versionless](/docs/dbt-versions/versionless-cloud) or [dbt Core v1.9 and later](/docs/dbt-versions/core).

 </VersionBlock>